stowns/express-resource-plus/Readme.md

-# Unified Sequel Resource
+# Express Resource Plus

-Sequelize Resource is a fork of [express-resource new](https://github.com/tpeden/express-resource-new), customized to meet the needs of our api-starter project.
+Sequelize Express Resource is a fork of [express-resource new](https://github.com/tpeden/express-resource-new) providing a few more routes, refactors and an extra feature or two.

 ## Installation

 npm:
-    $ npm install unified-sequel-resource
+    $ npm install express-resource-plus

 ## Usage

 In your main application file (i.e. app.js or server.js) just add the following:

     var express = require('express'),
-        Resource = require('unified-sequel-resource'), // <- Add this (Resource really isn't needed)
+        Resource = require('express-resource-plus'), // <- Add this (Resource really isn't needed)
         app = express.createServer();

     app.configure(function(){